stargazer/django-icetea/README.md

 * ``410 Gone``: The resource is not available (either deleted, or not accessible)
-* ``422 Unprocessable Entity``: The request was valid, but could not be processed due to invalid semantics (eg. A request to DELETE a resource could not be carried out, because of some dependencies on the resource)
+* ``422 Unprocessable Entity``: The request was valid, but could not be processed due to invalid semantics (eg. A request to DELETE a resource could not be carried out, because of some dependencies on the resource).
+  The message in the
+  response body is either a dictionary or a list.
+It's a dictionary in the case that the error message is a generic string, or if the request referred to a single resource.
+It is a list, if the request was plural or bulk (in this case the framework tried to identify and isolate the invalid/erroneous data instances).
 * ``500 Internal Server Error``